neo-layout/neo-layout/unix/opensolaris/README.txt

 == Neo 2 an der Konsole ==

 Bisher existiert kein Treiber für die Konsole.
+Es wird vermutlich auch in abschaubarer Zeit keiner verfügbar sein durch die Architektur von Solaris, welche unterschiedliche Layouts im Kernel implementiert.

+Aus man kbd:
+  To set the language by default, set the LAYOUT  variable in the  file /etc/default/kbd to the expected language.
+These languages supported in kernel can be found by running kbd -s.
+Other values are ignored.

 == Neo 2 unter X ==